voila-dashboards/voila/README.md

 jupyter serverextension enable voila --sys-prefix
 ```

-When running the notebook server, the voila app is accessible from the base url
+When running the notebook server, the Voilà app is accessible from the base url
 suffixed with `voila`.

 ## Documentation